wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-storm-develop-csharp-event-hub-topology.md

 <properties
-   pageTitle="Process events from Event Hubs with Storm on HDInsight | Windows Azure" description="Learn how to process Event Hubs data with a C# Storm topology created in Visual Studio using the HDInsight Tools for Visual Studio." services="hdinsight,notification hubs" documentationCenter=""
+   pageTitle="Process events from Event Hubs with Storm on HDInsight | Azure" description="Learn how to process Event Hubs data with a C# Storm topology created in Visual Studio using the HDInsight Tools for Visual Studio." services="hdinsight,notification hubs" documentationCenter=""